usgs/time-series-services/README.md

 ```
 The network and the port will need to match the values in the application.yml.

-## Testing
-This project contains JUnit tests.
-Maven can be used to run them (in addition to the capabilities of your IDE).

 ### Unit Testing
-To run the unit tests of the application use:
+To run the JUnit tests via Maven:

 ```.sh
 mvn package
 ```

 ### Database Integration Testing
-To additionally start up a Docker database and run the integration tests of the application use:
+To additionally start up a Docker database and run the integration tests via Maven, use:

 ```.sh
 mvn verify -DTESTING_DATABASE_PORT=5437 -DTESTING_DATABASE_ADDRESS=localhost -DTESTING_DATABASE_NETWORK=wdfn
 ```
+**Note:  If you configure your IDE to run integration tests, make sure the configuration is pointed at a local Docker
+db, not a cloud hosted db.
+Integration tests will delete/modify records in the db they are pointed at.**
 ### Maven DOCKER_HOST Error

 If maven verify returns an error like this "... no DOCKER_HOST environment variable ..."